 “I embraced a new life that valued health and fitness.
 I always wanted to have the sort of body that can pull off bodybuilder photos that I could take showing my ostomy to raise awareness.”

 Author, Speaker & Corethentic Founder

 Flic Manning is an Author, Speaker and Entrepreneur.
 She is the founder of Corethentic, a wellness system created on the back of her experience living with inflammatory bowel disease.
 Flic is a certified wellness coach, personal and group fitness instructor, dance teacher, meditation coach, and a holistic pain management and mindfulness facilitator.
 She also has a Diploma of Neuroplasticity and a Certificate of Advanced Neurobiology.
 Flic has lived with Crohn’s disease for over two decades and is the author of Living Human, a book about her experiences with invisible illness.

 “I found the process of having an invisible illness de-humanising.
 As I worked on rebuilding my personal humanity, I recognised that for my quality of life to be high I must not shy away from who I am and what I need and that the only way I could prevent someone else being de-humanised was to let them know what I had experienced and share what I had learned.”

-Victoria Government Minister
+Former Victorian Government Minister